Sven-I-Am/typescript-solid/README.md

     - Then I created separate files for each of my user type classes, each implementing only the interface(s) they absolutely require
     - I imported those classes back into the new.ts code and adjusted the html to allow for a google bot to check the google bot box
     - By checking which of the checkboxes is checked (if any) I determine what kind of user is trying to log in
+  - **Exercise 4.D**
+    - The Dependency Inversion Principle states that upper level classes as well as lower level classes should depend on an interface instead of each other
+    - In this exercise that means separating the Restaurant from the oven by adding an appliance interface between them
+    - I started by copying all the old.ts code into a new.ts file and compiling it for use
+    - Then I took out the oven class and had it implement the interface Appliance which I created
+    - I also split the Restaurant class into a separate file and had that implement the Appliance interface instead of directly calling on the Oven
+    - By giving the appliance more generic method names it can now be implemented by different types of appliances without having the Restaurant specifically call for those classes.
+    - turnOn and turnOf instead of lightGas and extinguishGas makes it possible to add an electric stove to the restaurant.
+    - I also created a class Stove that creates an electric stove based on the appliance interface
+    - After compiling again the output appears to work as intended

 ## 6. What I learned from this exercise